 What is Bulimia Nervosa?

-Bulimia Nervosa or ‘Binge and purge‘ syndrome is an eating disorder which happens due to low self-esteem, depression, negative body image, criticism regarding appearance.
+Bulimia Nervosa or ‘Binge and purge‘ syndrome is an eating disorder that happens due to low self-esteem, depression, negative body image, and criticism regarding appearance.

 What caused Princess Diana to suffer from Bulimia?